Who will be leading my educational experience?

 We are only as good as our people

 Liz is well known for her achievements as a singing teacher, with a Professional Performers Diploma from the Australian Guild of Music (High Distinction).
-Lizzy has starred in a range of different musical societies around the Shire and beyond, including, Adelaide and Sydney Fringe Festival.
-Liz was Musical Director for SMT’s 2018 production of Miracle on 34th Street and provides adjudication for vocal eisteddfods all over Sydney and is a seasoned performer in Australia and overseas.
+Liz has starred in a range of different musical societies around the Shire and beyond, including, Adelaide and Sydney Fringe Festival.
+In addition to her previous work as a Musical Director, Liz continues to provide adjudication for vocal eisteddfods all over Sydney and is a seasoned performer in Australia and overseas.
 Her past performance locations include Disneyland, Universal Studios and Knott's Berry Farm in California, as well as aboard P&O cruise ships.
 Liz has many years of experience as a dancer.
-Liz is also passionate about drama and, as part of her professional development and up-skilling, has also completed up to grade eight in AMEB Speech and Drama, with High Distinction.
+Liz is also passionate about drama and, as part of her professional development and up-skilling, has completed her Certificate of AMEB Speech and Drama, with High Distinction.
 Liz intends to sit for her AMEB Associate Diploma of Teaching in 2024 and draws on her AMEB theoretical knowledge of phonetics, voice production and accent to assist with students’ classical training and character development in voice classes.
 Liz's passion for all things voice is clear as she is soon to undertake a Masters of Speech Pathology degree with Charles Sturt University.
 She hopes to be able to use all her skills to help people communicate and excite their passion for performing!

 Alexandra graduated from Melbourne University with a Bachelor of Creative Arts and a Diploma of Arts, majoring in Theatre, Creative Writing and English Literature.
 Alexandra also holds a Masters in Primary Teaching from the University of Sydney.
 For Alexandra, drama has always been as much about creative writing as it is about acting.
 Alexandra's areas of expertise include scripting and the study of theatrical literature.
 Today Alex is a keen poet and an innovative playwright.
 Alexandra is currently undertaking her second Masters, a degree in gifted education.